 Toby Oliver, ACS is an award-winning cinematographer whose career extends internationally from his native Australia.
 Named as one of Variety’s 10 Cinematographers to Watch in 2017, Oliver has forged a remarkable and varied range of credits on feature films, documentaries and television.

-Most recently, Oliver shot the upcoming Netflix Interactive rom-com 'Choose Love' for director Stuart McDonald (A Perfect Pairing), starring Laura Morano and Avan Jogia; in 2021 he shot the action comedy thriller ‘Dayshift’ for director JJ Perry, with Jamie Foxx and Dave Franco as vampire hunters in the San Fernando Valley.
-His previous release was Kristen Wiig and Annie Mumolo’s comedy ‘Barb and Star go to Vista Del Mar’ for Lionsgate.
+Most recently, Oliver shot the upcoming Netflix and See-Saw Films limited series 'Apple Cider Vinegar', following real-life wellness guru and cancer fraud Belle Gibson, starring Kaitlyn Dever; in 2021 he shot the action comedy thriller ‘Dayshift’ for director JJ Perry, with Jamie Foxx and Dave Franco as vampire hunters in the San Fernando Valley.
+His previous release was Kristen Wiig and Annie Mumolo’s comedy ‘Barb and Star go to Vista Del Mar’ for Lionsgate and Will Ferrell's Gloria Sanchez Productions.
 The film follows two best friends who leave their midwestern town for the first time ever for a holiday in Florida.
+Oliver then continued his work with Netflix on the second season of Liz Feldman's acclaimed black comedy series 'Dead To Me'; His current project due for release in 2025 is the Blumhouse / Universal Pictures sci-fi sequel 'M3GAN 2.0'.

 Oliver also lensed: ‘The Dirt’, Jeff Tremaine’s biopic film on hard rock band Mötley Crüe for Netflix; ‘Insidious: The Last Key’ for director Adam Robitel; and writer/director Chris Landon’s comic thrillers ‘Happy Death Day’ and ‘Happy Death Day 2U’ for Universal.
 In Australia he recently shot the musical comedy ‘Seriously Red’, with Rose Byrne and Bobby Cannavale, directed by Gracie Otto.